InscryptionModding/InscryptionAPI/README.md

 # API

 ## Inscryption API

 This plugin is a BepInEx plugin made for Inscryption as an API.
+This is the de-facto standard API for Inscryption modders.

 It can currently create and modify:
 - Cards
 - Abilities